derekfeger/visibility_analysis/README.md

 	text editor, so hit 'OK' to run the tool.

+### Second

-2. Use va_analysis.py to calculate the visibility for each pixel within your defined buffer radius and export the results to a table that can be opened in any text editor and most spreadsheet applications, including Microsoft Excel.
+Use va_analysis.py to calculate the visibility for each pixel within your defined buffer radius and export the results to a table that can be opened in any text editor and most spreadsheet applications, including Microsoft Excel.